ssi-anik/amqp/readme.md

 # Note

-Previously, the package could be used with Laravel, Laravel Zero, Lumen Out of the box.
+Previously, the package could be used with Laravel, Laravel Zero, Lumen out of the box.
 From `v2`, the Laravel support has been removed.
 If you are looking for implementation with Laravel, you can use [anik/laravel-amqp](https://github.com/ssi-anik/laravel-amqp).